-Who will be the applicant?
+Who is the applicant?

 Usually, the author of the trade mark or the person who has first used the trade mark on relevant goods and services is entitled to apply for a registration of the trade mark.
 The applicant should meet certain eligibility requirements to be able to own a registered trade mark.
 The applicant of an application is the owner of the trade mark when it is registered.

 A trade mark registration obligates the owner to continuously use the trade mark in the course of trade.
 Accordingly, the owner of a trade mark registration determines the legislative user of the trade mark after registration.